Rakki1/fastebaysearch/README.md

 - Local SQLite database for tracking seen items and search history.
 - Comprehensive email reports, local HTML report files, and Telegram notifications with details and links for new results.
 - Telegram image notification support.
-- Currency conversion support with cached exchange rates.
-- Exchange rates are cached in SQLite, so they do not need to be fetched on every run.
+- Currency conversion support with SQLite-cached exchange rates, so they do not need to be fetched on every run.
-- Configurable search terms, required terms, excluded terms, notification limits, and concurrent API request limits.
+- Configurable search terms, required and excluded terms, notification limits, parallel API request limits and more.

 ## Requirements